loda-lang/loda-programs/programs/oeis/list2.md

 * [A273315](http://oeis.org/A273315) ([L06 program](A273315.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 643", based on the 5-celled von Neumann neighborhood.
 * [A273316](http://oeis.org/A273316) ([L07 program](A273316.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 645", based on the 5-celled von Neumann neighborhood.
 * [A273336](http://oeis.org/A273336) ([L12 program](A273336.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 657", based on the 5-celled von Neumann neighborhood.
+* [A273337](http://oeis.org/A273337) ([L23 program](A273337.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 657", based on the 5-celled von Neumann neighborhood.
 * [A273365](http://oeis.org/A273365) ([L24 program](A273365.asm)): Numbers k such that 10*k+4 is a perfect square.
 * [A273366](http://oeis.org/A273366) ([L08 program](A273366.asm)): a(n) = 10*n^2 + 10*n + 2.
+* [A273367](http://oeis.org/A273367) ([L11 program](A273367.asm)): Numbers k such that 10*k+6 is a perfect square.
 * [A273368](http://oeis.org/A273368) ([L14 program](A273368.asm)): Numbers k such that 10*k+9 is a perfect square.
 * [A273384](http://oeis.org/A273384) ([L19 program](A273384.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 659", based on the 5-celled von Neumann neighborhood.
+* [A273386](http://oeis.org/A273386) ([L26 program](A273386.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 659", based on the 5-celled von Neumann neighborhood.
 * [A273387](http://oeis.org/A273387) ([L16 program](A273387.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 659", based on the 5-celled von Neumann neighborhood.
+* [A273405](http://oeis.org/A273405) ([L20 program](A273405.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
-* [A273407](http://oeis.org/A273407) ([L30 program](A273407.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
+* [A273407](http://oeis.org/A273407) ([L13 program](A273407.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 673", based on the 5-celled von Neumann neighborhood.
 * [A273408](http://oeis.org/A273408) ([L10 program](A273408.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 675", based on the 5-celled von Neumann neighborhood.
 * [A273480](http://oeis.org/A273480) ([L14 program](A273480.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 737", based on the 5-celled von Neumann neighborhood.
 * [A273481](http://oeis.org/A273481) ([L13 program](A273481.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 737", based on the 5-celled von Neumann neighborhood.
 * [A273669](http://oeis.org/A273669) ([L08 program](A273669.asm)): Decimal representation ends with either 2 or 9.
+* [A273675](http://oeis.org/A273675) ([L22 program](A273675.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 833", based on the 5-celled von Neumann neighborhood.
 * [A273677](http://oeis.org/A273677) ([L18 program](A273677.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 833", based on the 5-celled von Neumann neighborhood.
-* [A273678](http://oeis.org/A273678) ([L22 program](A273678.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 833", based on the 5-celled von Neumann neighborhood.
+* [A273678](http://oeis.org/A273678) ([L18 program](A273678.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 833", based on the 5-celled von Neumann neighborhood.
 * [A273743](http://oeis.org/A273743) ([L13 program](A273743.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 901", based on the 5-celled von Neumann neighborhood.
 * [A273744](http://oeis.org/A273744) ([L17 program](A273744.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 901", based on the 5-celled von Neumann neighborhood.
 * [A273745](http://oeis.org/A273745) ([L11 program](A273745.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 901", based on the 5-celled von Neumann neighborhood.
+* [A273769](http://oeis.org/A273769) ([L30 program](A273769.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 913", based on the 5-celled von Neumann neighborhood.
+* [A273782](http://oeis.org/A273782) ([L20 program](A273782.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 929", based on the 5-celled von Neumann neighborhood.
 * [A273789](http://oeis.org/A273789) ([L11 program](A273789.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 931", based on the 5-celled von Neumann neighborhood.
 * [A273790](http://oeis.org/A273790) ([L18 program](A273790.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 931", based on the 5-celled von Neumann neighborhood.
 * [A273791](http://oeis.org/A273791) ([L07 program](A273791.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 931", based on the 5-celled von Neumann neighborhood.
 * [A273834](http://oeis.org/A273834) ([L22 program](A273834.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 961", based on the 5-celled von Neumann neighborhood.
+* [A273850](http://oeis.org/A273850) ([L18 program](A273850.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 969", based on the 5-celled von Neumann neighborhood.
 * [A273981](http://oeis.org/A273981) ([L25 program](A273981.asm)): Erroneous version of A005897.
 * [A273982](http://oeis.org/A273982) ([L07 program](A273982.asm)): Number of little cubes visible around an n X n X n cube with a face on a table.
 * [A274039](http://oeis.org/A274039) ([L04 program](A274039.asm)): Expansion of (x^4 + x^10) / (1 - 2*x + x^2).